 Get Prepared to Vote

 - Vote-by-Mail (aka Absentee Ballot): Recommended for all students, especially those from other states or counties.
 If you are registered to vote in the state of Florida (or in most other states), you can request an "Absentee Ballot."
-This means that your official ballot is mailed to your mailing address, at which time you can research the candidates and issues online and fill out your ballot, then send your ballot to your Elections office through the mail.
+This means that your official ballot is mailed to your mailing address, and you can research the candidates and issues and fill out your ballot, then send your ballot to your Elections office through the mail.
 This is the easiest method to vote, as you don't have to go back home and wait in line to vote on Election Day.
-We recommend that you use your campus mailbox (421 N. Woodland Blvd., Unit ----, DeLand, FL 32723) as your mailing address.
-You can sign up to Vote-by-Mail through TurboVote at www.stetson.turbovote.org.
+We recommend that you use your campus mailbox (421 N. Woodland Blvd., DeLand, FL 32723) as your mailing address.
+You can sign up to Vote-by-Mail through TurboVote at stetson.turbovote.org.
 Note that your Elections office has to receive your absentee ballot by the time the polls close on Election Day (7 p.m. local time) in order for your ballot to be counted, so we recommend that you mail it in at least three days before the election.

 - Election Day: If by Election Day (November 8) you have not voted, then you need to vote in person at your designated precinct.
 Visit this website to find your precinct.
 Precincts are typically located within two miles of your address.
-Your precinct will be open from 7 am to 7 pm on Election Day; if you arrive but there is a long line to vote, you are legally permitted to still vote as long as you got in line by the 7 pm deadline.
+Your precinct will be open from 7 a.m. to 7 p.m. on Election Day; if you arrive but there is a long line to vote, you are legally permitted to still vote as long as you got in line by the 7 p.m. deadline.
 Bring a photo ID with a signature (such as a driver's license) in order to vote.

 - Download and Print your Sample Ballot: Unlike a test for your classes, you are allowed to know what is on the ballot before you vote, and you can even take a copy of the ballot and your notes with you when you vote!
 Your "Sample Ballot" is the exact list of candidates and amendments that you will be voting on in the election.
-If you are registered to vote here in Volusia County, you can download and print your Sample Ballot here after you type in your last name, birth date, and house number (which is "421" if you are registered using your on-campus mailbox) - just make sure to click on the "Sample Ballot" link under the "2016 General Election" section.
+If you are registered to vote here in Volusia County, you can download and print your Sample Ballot here after you type in your last name, birth date, and house number (which is "421" if you are registered using your on-campus mailbox) - just make sure to click on the "Sample Ballot" link under the "2020 General Election" section.
 We recommend that you print it out, research the candidates and amendments, write down your choices on your Sample Ballot, then bring your Sample Ballot with you when you are actually voting - it makes voting a lot less stressful and a lot faster for you.